kieranhirsh/holbertonschool-web_back_end/README.md

-this is my repo for the "ES6 Basics" project
+this is my repo for the "web back end" projects